-The DBA Act replaces the VAR declaration for the self-employed, in two previous blogs we outlined the background of the new law and indicated what this means in practice.
+The DBA Act replaces the VAR declaration for the self-employed.
+In two previous blogs we outlined the background of the new legislation and indicated what it means in practice.
 The market has already had some time to respond to the initiative of the tax authorities.
 Both clients, the self-employed and intermediaries such as WIBA IT are not yet satisfied with the new model agreements that have to replace the VAR declaration.

 The IRS has approved a special agreement for Mediation.
 At this point in time, WIBA IT and the IRS are discussing the new Mediation model agreement.
 Like other intermediaries, WIBA IT is unhappy about the current agreement.